 Objective 2: In 2016 at the Boring site, we conducted a factorial experiment designed to determine optimal soil moisture conditions and minimum duration for effective soil solarization (Fig. 1).
 Four soil moisture levels (low = 13%, medium = 17%, high = 23%, and very high = 25% volumetric water content) roughly corresponding to initial values of 56, 73, 100 and 108% field capacity at the 5 cm depth were achieved with drip irrigation under the plastic, and compared over 3 different durations of solarization (3, 6, and 9 weeks) or a nonsolarized control.
 Pathogen populations, weed seed viability, weed emergence and crop growth were quantified as described in Objective 1.
 Pythium spp. and Fusarium spp. were quantified from the composite soil samples buried at 15 cm through dilution plating.
 DNA was extracted from soil buried at 5 cm for subsequent analysis of soil oomycete, fungal, and bacterial communities.
 To determine if soil solarization has a lasting impact on soil microbial communities, we collected soil in April 2017, seven months after the solarization trial, soon after tree seedlings in these plots emerged.
 We repeated the soil moisture by solarization duration factorial experiment in 2017 but unlike 2016, treatments were completely randomized to reduce error associated with non-uniform distribution of soilborne pathogens and weeds.
 Similar soil moisture levels were achieved as for the previous year: low = 15.4%, medium = 18.9%. high = 20.4%, and very high = 25.5% volumetric water content (5 cm depth).

 As a further step to optimize solarization for the Pacific Northwest, we conducted a biosolarization experiment designed to test the effectiveness of solarizing soil after incorporation of a cover crop.
 The biosolarization experiment included 2 solarization treatments (solarized and non-solarized) x 2 cover crop treatments (with and without a cover crop) x 2 soil moisture levels (high and very high) in a split-plot design with 2 durations (2- and 4-weeks).
 Plots were 7.62 m x 1.2 m and there were four replications per treatment.
 Weed seed packets and soil sachets were buried 10 cm below the soil surface.
 Soil moisture and temperature were monitored as described above.
-Crop growth will be measured in 2018.
+Crop growth was measured in 2018.

 Objective 3: Development of a mathematical model that is applicable across soil textures and solar irradiation conditions (climate and latitude) necessitates that we first quantify the heat transfer coefficient across the air-plastic-soil interface.
 Detailed monitoring of heat transfer will be performed using a subset of plots at the research site.
 Data will be used to validate and if necessary fine-tune the “to-be-modified” HYDRUS model to simulate the heat transfer in the soil under plastic mulch (Fig. 2).